How to Stay Motivated as an Actor

 While you're waiting here are some things you can do:

 How to stay motivated as an actor: Stay Active

-Avoid spending most of your time binge watching Netflix, couching on the TV or just doing unproductive things in your laptop.
+Avoid spending most of your time binge-watching Netflix, couching on the TV or just doing unproductive things on your laptop.
 Do something that would engage your creative mind.

 Your mind should stay active as well.
 When you have a healthy mind, you're more capable and more creative.
 And creativity is the forefront of good actors.
 When you are creative, you portray interesting and memorable characters.
 You can instantly shift from one character to another without even flinching.
 Creative minds bring those people to life.

 But to be creative, it needs practice.
 One way to boost your creativity is to read.
 Read books, novels, publications, plays or just about anything that you can benefit from.
 Among these suggestions, screenplays are a lot harder to read.
 This is because screenplays are not meant for reading, and is mainly just a guide.
 Reading screenplays will keep those creative juices flowing and the more you read, the more you'll not only be involved in the filmmaking process, but also your understanding of on-screen dialogue and action expands allowing you to dive deeper and be more specific with your choices.